kaist-cp/cs420/README.md

     + Mathematics (MAS101): proposition statement and proof
     + Data structures (CS206): linked list, stack, queue
-    + Systems programming (CS230) or Operating systems (CS330): memory layout, cache, lock
+    + Systems programming (CS230) or Computer Organization (CS311): memory layout, stack and heap, assembly language
     + Programming languages (CS320): lambda calculus, interpreter

   Without a proper understanding of these topics, you will likely struggle in this course.